Rakvere Parish: Geography

 Rakvere Parish is a parish with diverse landscape and landforms.
 There are karst areas, karst rivers and beautiful natural stands.
-Two rivers - Selja and Kunda - passes through municipality.
+Two rivers - Selja and Kunda - pass through municipality.
 In the municipality is lake Päide.

 Transport

 Tallinn-Narva highway passes the municipality.
 This highway is part of the European route E20.
-The Tallinn-Narva railway passes also the municipality but closest train station is in Rakvere.
-By bus is also best connection with Rakvere.
+The Tallinn–Narva railway also passes the municipality, but the closest train station is in Rakvere.
+By bus is also the best connection with Rakvere.

-Closest port that is cargo port is in Kunda.
+The closest cargo port is in Kunda.

 Main landmarks

-In the municipality is 8 manors that are mostly privately owned: Rägavere, Vaeküla, Uhtna, Kohala, Arkna, Mädapea, Lasila, Kloodi.
+In the municipality are eight manors that are mostly privately owned: Rägavere, Vaeküla, Uhtna, Kohala, Arkna, Mädapea, Lasila, and Kloodi.